-ROBOGROUP T.E.K LTD - Update Report
+ROBOGROUP T.E.K LTD - Update Report 13.09.2022

-Stepping up efforts to increase its presence in the US market; won a tender with a South American government; received another order from a customer in Brazil for 2.6 million USD; price target remains unchanged RoboGroup (TASE: ROBO) develops, manufactures, and markets training products and e-learning systems, as well as engineering and manufacturing technology training systems.
+Stepping up efforts to increase its presence in the US market; received a continuous order from Amazon Future Engineers; price target is updated

+RoboGroup (TASE: ROBO) develops, manufactures, and markets training products and e-learning systems, as well as engineering and manufacturing technology training systems.
 It offers its products internationally under the Intellitek, Robotec, and CoderZ brands.

-In Q1 2022 and recent months, the company announced the following:
+In Q2 2022 and recent months, the company announced the following:

-- Increasing efforts to penetrate the American market by establishing sales teams, marketing and customer success. - A change in the revenue mix indicates a strategic change in the company with a greater focus on the STEM division.
-This reflects the continued growing interest in the CoderZ[TM] platform. - A follow-up order from a customer in Brazil for CoderZ[TM] licenses in SaaS format, the expected financial scope of which is approx. USD 2.6 million. - The company was chosen to present a curriculum designed for preschoolers at the OECD International Designers' Future Designers Conference and the Israeli Innovation Fair. - The Company has decided to reaffirm the certification of Yoram Deutsch as Chairman of the Board of Directors of the company, in parallel with his tenure as the company's CEO.
+- Increased efforts to penetrate the American market by establishing sales teams, marketing and customer success. - A change in the revenue mix indicates a strategic change in the company with a greater focus on the STEM division.
+This reflects the continued growing interest in the CoderZ[TM] platform. - Due to the success of the Amazon Cyber Robotics Challenge in the last two years with hundreds of thousands of users in the US and around the world, Amazon decided to extend its collaboration for another year, aiming to expose teachers and pupils around the world to STEM (Science, Technology, Math & Engineering) via the cloud platform of the company.